IAMZERG/treehouse_ruby/README.md

 =======================================

-Nothing super special...

-This is mostly cruft I have generated while going through the 'Learn Ruby' Track on Treehouse.
+This is mostly coursework and 'extra credit' work I have generated while going through the Code Louisville Ruby Coursework.

-If you like what you see, feel free to reach out.